macmv/rgen/docs/things_to_do.md

 - Sideways Boundry Boxes | The boundry box of a polypore needs to be changed from a whole block to a side of a block
 - **Droping | Should polypores be dropable and should it be a simple as breaking with a fist or need silk touch
 - **Placment | If players can place polypores they need to be placeable by the way their facing like buttons
+- water | like most plants in minecraft polypores should break under water